tukasa0001/TownOfHost/README-EN.md

 Decision : Shapeshifter<br>

 The FireWorks can set off fireworks and kill a lot. <br>
-You Install up to 3 fireworks at the timing of shape-shift.  <br>
+They can put a few fireworks by Shapeshift.  <br>
-After Install all the fireworks, you can set off all fireworks at once at the timing of the shape-shift when you becomes the last Imposter.  <br>
+After they put all the fireworks and after the other impostors are all gone, they can ignite all fireworks all at once by Shapeshift.  <br>
-You can't kill until the fireworks are Installing and Set off fireworks. <br>
+They can take a kill after setting off fireworks. <br>
-Even if you get caught up in fireworks, you win if you annihilate the enemy. <br>
+Even if they mistakenly bomb themselves, killing everyone would result in Impostor wins. <br>

 #### Settings